About the course

-The Doctrine, Context and Practice unit is taught by weekly classes on a Friday morning in Oxford.
-The other three modules are taught by supervision.
-This means that you will be provided with a tutor with whom you meet regularly to discuss your written work resulting in the extended 7,000-word essay.
+The Doctrine, Context and Practice unit is taught by weekly classes.
+The other three modules are taught by individual supervision.
+This means that each student will be provided with a tutor with whom they meet regularly to discuss their written work, resulting in the extended 7,000-word essay.

 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
-The majority who gain the MTh Applied Theology secure employment as, for example, vicars, priests or church workers.
-Some progress to careers such as school teachers, social workers or military officers.
+The majority who graduate with the MTh in Applied Theology secure employment in Christian ministry or other faith-based pastoral contexts.
+Some students progress to doctoral study from the MTh.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in theology, religious studies or another closely related field.
+- a first-class or strong upper second-class (67% or higher) undergraduate degree with honours in theology, religious studies or another closely related field.
 Entrance is very competitive.

 Other examination results may be submitted alongside degree qualifications.
 If offered, the minimum Graduate Record Examination (GRE) scores normally sought are 160 in verbal reasoning, 5.0 in analytical writing and 150 in quantitative reasoning.